- Academic Affairs

 Provides campus leadership for global health initiatives for faculty and students.
 This center works to build UMB's national reputation in global health interprofessional education by partnering across campus to grow interprofessional global programs.

 An excellent site to pursue to find interesting and entertaining things to do in Baltimore, such as visiting the Inner Harbor, one of the many museums, exhibitions, fairs and festivals, outdoor monuments, sporting events, parks, live music, and outdoor events.

 A Death Café is a group of people who gather to eat cake, drink tea, and discuss death.
-The objective is 'to increase awareness of death with a view to helping people make the most of their (finite) lives'.
-The discussion about death is a group-directed with no agenda, objectives or themes.
-It is a discussion group rather than a grief support or counselling session.
+The objective is "to increase awareness of death with a view to helping people make the most of their (finite) lives."
+The discussion about death is group-directed with no agenda, objectives, or themes.
+It is a discussion group rather than a grief support or counseling session.
 On the website, you can locate a local death café or host your own.

-A helpful guide for international students who want to learn more about some of the general traditions, values, and culture represented in the United States.
+A helpful guide for international students who want to learn more about some of the general traditions, values, and cultures represented in the United States.

 Below are some UMB, Local, and National intellectual wellness resources.

 Coordinates services to assist students with disabilities in obtaining reasonable accommodations through an interactive process involving the student and the school.
-Offers individual consultation, workshops, support groups, and note taking services.
-To make an appointment email Deborah Levi, MA, MSW, Director of Educational Support and Disability Services.
-Located in the SMC Campus Center 621 W. Lombard St. Suite 302.
+Offers individual consultation, workshops, support groups, and note-taking services.
+To make an appointment, email Deborah Levi, MA, MSW, Director of Educational Support and Disability Services.
+Located at the SMC Campus Center, 621 W. Lombard St., Suite 302.